-In noncommunicating hydroceles, the pathophysiology may occur as a result of increased fluid production or as a consequence of impaired absorption.
+Noncommunicating hydroceles may result from increased fluid production or impaired fluid absorption.
 A sudden onset of scrotal hydrocele in older children has been noted after viral illnesses.
 In such cases, viral-mediated serositis may account for the net increased fluid production.
 Posttraumatic hydroceles likely occur secondary to increased serosal fluid production due to underlying inflammation.
 Although rare in the United States, filarial infestations are a classic cause of the decreased lymphatic fluid absorption resulting in hydroceles.

 Hydroceles typically manifest as a soft nontender fullness within the hemiscrotum.
 The testis is generally palpable along the posterior aspect of the fluid collection.
-When the scrotum is investigated with a focused beam of light, the scrotum transilluminates, revealing a homogenous glow, without internal shadows.
+When the scrotum is investigated with a focused beam of light, the scrotum transilluminates, revealing a homogeneous glow without internal shadows.